oroinc/documentation/user_guide/zendesk.rst

   :header: "OroCRM Ticket Field", "Description"
   :widths: 15, 40

   "Ticket Number","Zendesk ticket number.
-During the following synchronization settings the field value is used to define if an existing case/ticket shall be updated or a new one must be created."
+Used to determine if an existing case/ticket must  be updated or if a new one must be created."
-  "Recipients Email","Zendesk value of the Recipients Email field copied, if any."
+  "Recipients Email","Same as the *Recipients Email* field in the Zendesk ticket."
-  "Status","Zendesk status defined for the ticket copied (no mapping to the OroCRM statuses)."
+  "Status","Same as the *Status* field in the Zendesk ticket.(Does not map to the OroCRM statuses)."
-  "Type","Zendesk type defined for the ticket copied."
+  "Type","Same as the *Type* field in the Zendesk ticket."
   "Submitter","Contact or User.
 There are two possible cases:

-  - If the ticket has been submitted to Zendesk by an end-user themselves (e.g. by Email or from the Facebook) an OroCRM :term:`Contact` record is tied to it, as follows:
+  - If the ticket has been submitted to Zendesk by an end-user (e.g. by email or from Facebook) an OroCRM :term:`Contact` record is tied to it, as follows:

     - The email address of the end-user is checked against primary emails of OroCRM :term:`Contact` records:

-      - If there is a matching email, the Contact is mapped to the Submitter field value.
+      - If there is a matching email, the *Contact* is mapped to the *Submitter* field value.
-      - If there is no matching email, a new Contact is created and mapped to the Submitter field value.
+      - If there is no matching email, a new *Contact* is created and mapped to the *Submitter* field value.

-    - The mapped OroCRM contact name and link to it are displayed as a value for the Submitter field in the ticket created in OroCRM.
+    - The mapped OroCRM Contact name and the link to it are displayed as a value for the Submitter field in the ticket created in OroCRM.

-      (So, for example, if the ticket was submitted by the user *DreamWorks Founer* in Zendesk and the user's email matches the email of an OroCRM Contact *Steven Spielberg*, the Submitter field in the ticket in OroCRM will be filled with the value *Steven Spielberg*).
+      (So, for example, if the ticket was submitted by the user *DreamWorks Founder* in Zendesk and the user's email matches the email of the OroCRM Contact *Steven Spielberg*, the Submitter field in the OroCRM ticket will be filled with the value *Steven Spielberg*).

-  - If the ticket has been submitted to Zendesk from Zendesk by an agent or administrator, an OroCRM :term:`User` record is tied to it, as follows:
+  - If the ticket has been submitted to Zendesk by an agent or administrator, an OroCRM :term:`User` record is tied to it, as follows:

     - The email address of the submitter is checked against primary emails of OroCRM :term:`User` records:

-      - If there is a matching email, the User is mapped to the Submitter field value.
+      - If there is a matching email, the *User* is mapped to the *Submitter* field value.
-      - If there is no matching email, the integration Owner is mapped to the Submitter field value.
+      - If there is no matching email, the integration *Owner* is mapped to the *Submitter* field value.

   "
   "Assignee","The email address of the assignee is checked against primary emails of OroCRM :term:`User` records:

-      - If there is a matching email, the User is mapped to the Assignee field value.
+      - If there is a matching email, the *User* is mapped to the *Assignee* field value.
-      - If there is no matching email, the integration Owner is mapped to the Assignee field value.
+      - If there is no matching email, the integration *Owner* is mapped to the *Assignee* field value.

   "
-  "Requester","an OroCRM :term:`Contact` record is tied to it, as follows:
+  "Requester","An OroCRM :term:`Contact` record is tied to it, as follows:

   - The email address of the requester in Zendesk is checked against primary emails of OroCRM :term:`Contact` records:

-    - If there is a matching email, the Contact is mapped to the Requester field value.
+    - If there is a matching email, the *Contact* is mapped to the *Requester* field value.
-    - If there is no matching email, a new Contact is created and mapped to the Requester field value.
+    - If there is no matching email, a new *Contact* is created and mapped to the *Requester* field value.

   "
-  "Priority","Zendesk priority defined for the ticket copied (no mapping to the OroCRM priorities)."
+  "Priority","Same as the *Priority* field of the Zendesk ticket (Does not map to the OroCRM priorities)."
-  "Problem","Zendesk value of the Problem field copied, if any."
+  "Problem","Same as the *Problem* field in the Zendesk ticket."
-  "Collaborators","Zendesk value of the Collaborators field copied, if any."
+  "Collaborators","Same as the *Collaborators* field in the Zendesk ticket."

 Synchronization from OroCRM to Zendesk
 """"""""""""""""""""""""""""""""""""""

-If two-way synchronization is enabled, :guilabel:`Piblish to Zendesk` will be available in the Case :ref:`View page <user-guide-ui-components-view-pages>`.
+If two-way synchronization is enabled, :guilabel:`Publish to Zendesk` will be available in the Case :ref:`View page <user-guide-ui-components-view-pages>`.
 Click the button and the case will be submitted to Zendesk.

-The case fields are mapped at the Zendesk ticket fields as follows:
+The case fields are mapped to the Zendesk ticket fields as follows:

 .. csv-table::
   :header: "OroCRM case field", "Zendesk field", "Comments"